Salumi: What Type of Fat is Best?

 2. Beef fat

 Our experience of making beef-only salami/salume was fairly successful, although we can say that the beef fat was not the optimal fat to add to dry sausage.
-Beef fat tends to oxidize, turning slightly yellow, making the salami look less appealing.
-And also does not produce the same nutty aged flavor as pork.
+Beef fat tends to oxidize, turning slightly yellow, which makes the salami look less appealing.
+Beef fat also does not produce the same nutty, aged flavor as pork.

 3. Duck fat